Skip to main content

 Key Takeaway

 • UAE nationals can enter Serbia visa-free for up to 90 days within a 180-day period.
-Holders of valid Schengen visas can...
+Holders of a valid Schengen, UK, EU,...

 • UAE Nationals: Visa-free (90 days)